BrenKenna/pyanamo/code/use-cases/README.md

-### i).
-Summarize the item states of the items & their nested tasks on DynamoDB
+### 1. Summarize the item states of the items & their nested tasks on DynamoDB

 ```python
 # Import